 The North East and North Cumbria are challenged with high and increasing rates of admission for children and young people (CYP) aged 10-18 with asthma, it also has a higher population (29.4%) of CYP living in the most deprived areas of England than the national average (20.2%).

 Locally in the NENC footprint we have undertaken a programme of work to support improvement of asthma care in the community, which includes the recruitment of a team of community asthma advisors and pharmacy asthma advisors who are undertaking education and coordination across the systems, including engagement with

 - universal services, and

 - hospital and community pharmacy.

-Part of this is the exciting, multi-agency development of an Asthma Friendly Schools Framework which is being piloted in approximately 14 primary education settings in the NENC footprint.
+Part of this is the exciting, multi-agency development of an Asthma Friendly Schools Framework which has been piloted in approximately 13 primary education settings in the NENC footprint.

 The work so far:

 Two Short Presentations from North East and North Cumbia ICS Asthma Leadership Group

 The NENC ICS Asthma Leadership Group has prepared and recorded some short presentations to support the delivery and roll out of the National Asthma Care Bundle across the NENC ICS footprint.
 There is a presentation for school settings and another for primary care settings to provide an overview